darkroasted/CG-Apps/README.md

 # CG-Apps
 A app repo for the Casio FX CG series of graphing calculators

+##### Disclaimer
+These files are not mine and are made, compiled and owned by their respective owners.
+Use at your own risk!
+This is just a space to collect these files in one central space for projects.
+Questions?
+Create an issue.

 # NEDERLANDSE VERSIE!
 Er komt een Nederlandse versie aan, hou dus nog even vast